Seven years ago, I almost quit what would become a life-changing experience.

 This is important to know because, once you obliterate that source, anxiety will just pop up again.
 But before thinking this sounds like an endless cycle, it’s actually essential for fighting anxiety.
 It means that anxiety, not your surroundings, is the problem.
 Once you know how to cope with the anxiety itself, you can do anything.

 For now, it is still helpful to identify some anxiety triggers so that you can be more prepared for them, which is the next step.

 3. Be prepared–but be prepared for things to go wrong, too

-In another post, Equipped: How I Learned to Prepare for Life’s Anxiety’s Without Shame, I detail how I prepared for my first plane ride by anticipating some of the things that make me nervous, such as not having healthy food available or not being able to sleep.
+In another post on travel anxiety, I detail how I prepared for my first plane ride by anticipating some of the things that make me nervous, such as not having healthy food available or not being able to sleep.
 I also explain how it is perfectly okay to do this.
 It doesn’t make you weak, just like it doesn’t make a diabetic weak to keep insulin on hand.

 Once you know what you are nervous about, you can make a list of things that may help you cope (see my example list in the post linked above).
 Giving yourself something practical to do to approach your anxiety instantly makes the challenge more doable.

 Remember, though, that you are in control of your anxiety, not whatever you do to avoid it.
 Sometimes, our plans don’t go through, and that’s okay.
 If we rely purely on our coping mechanisms, then we won’t grow stronger when those things fail.
 So be prepared, but remember that you are the one in control.